-Millngate appointed Martin Muirhead of Kingston Smith as their accountant in 2005.
-Martin is highly respected within the property industry as being one of the Country’s leading specialist property accountants.
+Millngate appointed Moore Kingston Smith as their accountant in 2005 who are highly respected within the property industry as being one of the Country’s leading specialist property accountants.

 Millngate adopts a flexible approach to the funding of property development, by using a combination of debt, equity and forward sale to institutional partners.
 The funding of the Courts, Stockport Shopping Centre is a good example of this.